Monthly ETF Commentary

 Harvest Diversified High Income Shares ETF

-HHIS was slightly down for the month of August on a net asset value (NAV) per unit basis, as the higher-growth technology stocks came under pressure during the month.
+HHIS performed well in September on a net asset value (NAV) per unit basis, as the higher-growth technology stocks bucked the trend of historically weaker September market returns.

-Option premiums remained well supported.
-The income generation through covered calls writing remained at around 33% write-level across the suite.
-There were no significant changes to the ETF composition, but we took the opportunity to capitalize on the weakness in the healthcare sector, by increasing exposure to LLHE (which invests in Eli Lilly), while trimming exposure to PLTE (which invests in Palantir).
+Option premiums were well supported.
+The income generation through covered calls writing remained around a 33% write-level across the suite.
+There were no significant changes to the ETF composition during the month.

 Outlook | HHIS continues to offer diversified, enhanced income exposure to high-growth U.S. stocks.